Failure to Diagnose Prostate Cancer Lawyer in Pittsburgh, PA

 According to the CDC, prostate cancer is the most common cancer among American men, aside from non-melanoma skin cancers.
 In 2012, 27,244 American men died from this disease.
 Based on recent data (2010-2012), approximately 14% of men will be diagnosed with prostate cancer in their lifetimes.
 Prostate cancer is highly treatable, with extremely high survival rates after five years.
 However, men are far less likely to survive prostate cancer if medical malpractice is committed during their treatment.
 If you or a loved one has suffered due to prostate cancer malpractice, contact our Pittsburgh prostate cancer malpractice lawyer for a free initial consultation.

-For answers to Frequently Asked Questions about medical malpractice claims for failure to diagnose prostate cancer in Pennsylvania, view the Matzus Law medical malpractice FAQ page.
+For answers to Frequently Asked Questions about medical malpractice claims for failure to diagnose prostate cancer in Pennsylvania, view the Matzus Law LLC medical malpractice FAQ page.

 Prostate Cancer Symptoms, Causes, and Risk Factors